larsbratholm/dsv/task1/README.md

 word appears in.
 I tested a word-level bounding box approach as well as using bounding boxes that encompasses the bounding boxes of all the linked blocks.
-The latter was an attempt at incorporating the linkage from the OCR.
+The latter was an attempt at incorporating the linkage from the OCR, but the block-level approach worked the best since the model was pre-trained this way (might change if fine-tuning the pre-trained model).

 Since the model provides word-level predictions, I added a post-processing step that gathers the predictions to block-level (per-id).